peterjwest/html_validator/README.md

 - Ask John Resig about weird regex
 - Log CDATA/comment sections in cdata
 - Fix problem with frameset as frameset child
-- Fix array methods (map, select etc.) to call as parameter rather than in scope
 - Add a lateral stack to find mistakenly closed unary elements
 - Appended implicit tags need to add child implicit tags